Reviewed by: Emelyn Furio

 One of the most important aspects is drainage.
 This plant thrives in a pot with large draining holes on the bottom.

 I also grow multiple adansonii in a soilless medium.
 I use Leca and Lechuza pon.
-These plants are epiphytes and strive in these mediums because they allow for oxygen to flow freely to the roots.
+These plants are epiphytes and strive in these mediums because they allow oxygen to flow freely to the roots.

 Monstera adansonii light